iterative/dvc.org/content/docs/command-reference/dag.md

 usage: dvc dag [-h] [-q | -v] [--dot] [--full] [target]

 positional arguments:
-  targets         Stage or output to show pipeline for.
+  targets         Stage or output to show pipeline for (optional)
-                  Optional.
-(Finds all stages in the workspace by default.)
+                  Finds all stages in the workspace by default.
 ```

 ## Description